jason-white/personal-site/content/journal/2024/09/21/puerto-vallarta-day-2.md

 Later we showered up to go for a walk around town.
 We took the beach access which was much easier and faster than calling a car.
 The uneven, cobblestone streets of PV definitely add to the character, but some of the sidewalks are almost three feet high.
 Don't trip.

 We stopped for a drink and some nachos.
 The food was alright.
 Apparently this place does pizza.
-Pizza is popularer here, I'm told.
+Pizza is popular here, I'm told.

 More pool time when we got back before the Beer Olympics.
 This was a series of drinking games, like beer pong, etc. I don't drink alcohol anymore, so I didn't participate, but it was incredibly fun to photograph!
 It was intense at times and got a little muddy.
 I took almost 450 photos.
 I'll need to upload my favorites to Flickr.
 There are far too many to add to one post, but I'll add my favorite favorites.